coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-30-how-do-i-deploy-a-rails-6-app-to-amazon-ec-2.md

 Now check that there aren't any errors in development, and run

 ```
-# Local machine - in project folder
+# ~/dev/trackerr
-bundle install
+local$ bundle install
-rails s
+local$ rails s
 ```

 Make sure your new gemfile didn't throw any errors, and that Puma still boots up on your development machine.

 If that's in order, let's configure Unicorn in anticipation of running it on the server.

-On your development machine, add a file to the rails app at `config/unicorn.rb`
+On your development machine, add a file to the rails app at `~/dev/trackerr/config/unicorn.rb`

 For now, let's just use the standard config DigitalOcean lists:

 ```
+# ~/dev/trackerr/config/unicorn.rb
 # set path to application
 app_dir = File.expand_path("../..", __FILE__)
 shared_dir = "#{app_dir}/shared"
 working_directory app_dir

 # Set unicorn options
 worker_processes 2